Kataglyphis/jotrockenmitlocken/README.md

   <a href="https://jonasheinle.de"><img src="images/glm_logo.png" alt="VulkanEngine" width="200"></a>
 </h1> -->

 <h4 align="center">My personal blog as responsive web app using Flutter/Dart.
-Every blog post is written in pure markdown and therefore very lightweight to use and add new content.
-It is highly customizable for your needs, your personal web blog or you next Frontend project (<b>not only</b> web but also native Linux/Windows/Android/Web/iOS)<a href="https://jonasheinle.de" target="_blank"></a>.</h4>
+Every blog post is written in pure markdown :boom: and therefore very lightweight to use and add new content.
+It is highly customizable for your needs, your personal web blog or you next Frontend project (<b>not only</b> web but also native Linux/Windows/Android/Web/iOS)
+<a href="https://jonasheinle.de" target="_blank"></a>.</h4>

 <p align="center">
   <br>